hawkeyedatatsai/Stroke-Prediction/README.md

 [image reference](https://insights.eisenhowerhealth.org/stroke-awareness-befast/)

-# machine-learning- Stroke Prediction
+# Stroke Prediction using Machine Learning Models
-A classification problem with following descriptions will be addressed with machine learning skills
+A classification dataset will be addressed with machine learning skills.

 1. Questions to be answered to general public and stakeholders.